Wastewater Fee

 Why is the wastewater fee paid as part of the water bill?

-• The wastewater fee is a charge assessed on your Windsor Utilities Commission water bill, as sewer related costs incurred by the City are excluded from the property tax bill.
+• The wastewater fee is a charge assessed on your Windsor Utilities Commission water bill, as sewer-related costs incurred by the City are excluded from the property tax bill.